briandgomez/Study/Security+/Threats, Vulnerabilities, and Mitigations.md

     - Keep anti-virus/anti-malware signatures up to date
     - Keep everything up to date

+<u>Trojan</u>: type of malware that disguises itself as legitimate software to deceive users into installing it.
+Once installed it will perform malicious actions

 # Viruses and Worms
-- <u>Virus</u>: malware that reproduces itself WITH user interaction (i.e. when a user clicks or interacts with something)
+- <u>Virus</u>: malware that needs to be attached to a legitimate file or program in order to spread and replicate itself.
+Replication requires user interaction (i.e. opening an infected file)
     - Reproduces through file systems and networks
     - May or may not cause problems
     - Simple actions like running a program can spread a virus

-- <u>Worms</u>: malware that reproduces itself WITHOUT user interaction
+- <u>Worms</u>: malware that replicates itself without needing to be attached to a file or program.
-    - The reproduce through the network and at the speed of the network
+    - They reproduce through the network and at the speed of the network

 # Spyware and Bloatware
 - <u>Spyware</u>: malware that spies on you
-    - It can trick you into installing
+    - It can trick you into installing malicious software
     - The browser will monitor you
-    - A keylogger capture your keystrokes
+    - A keylogger captures your keystrokes

     #### Prevention
     - Maintain anti-virus/anti-malware